Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 How much do tickets for The Phantom of the Opera in London cost?

-The price of tickets to see the Phantom of the Opera musical varies depending on the chosen location.
-The cheapest ones start from 45 pounds which at the exchange rate is about 53.00 euros to 175.00 euros for the most expensive seats.
+The price of tickets to see The Phantom of the Opera musical varies depending on the chosen location.
+The cheapest tickets start at 45 pounds, which at the exchange rate is about 53 euros, up to 175 euros for the most expensive seats.

-In an average range that goes from 81 euros to 95 euros approximately, we find the best tickets in relation to quality and price.
-The tickets are distributed from the area farthest from the stage, to the middle area of the stalls but more centered and with better visibility than the previous ones.
+• The intermediate tickets start at 81 euros and go up to 95 euros approximately.
+They are the best value for money tickets and are distributed from the area furthest from the stage to the middle area of the stalls, but more centered and with better visibility than the previous ones.

-The best seats start at 100 euros and go up to almost 175 euros.
-Always close to the stage, centered and with perfect visibility.
+• The best tickets can be obtained from 100 euros and up to almost 175 euros.
+They are always located near the stage, centered and have a perfect visibility.

 Prices may vary depending on the date or the discounts we find.
-In times of high demand such as Christmas in London the rates tend to rise.
+Thus, in times of higher demand such as Christmas in London, rates tend to rise.

-What to expect from The Phantom of the Opera in London
+What to expect at The Phantom of the Opera in London

 During the performance| ©Michael Lloyd